 10 Ways to Create a Dog-Friendly Home

 Carpet is a magnet for dog hair and stinky odors, making it hard to keep clean.
 Forego it in favor of wood, tile or stone flooring which you can mop regularly.

 Even a well-trained pup may use your comfy couch as a snoozing spot.
 Washable furniture covers made from stain-resistant fabrics are easy to clean and keep your furniture free of dog hair and dirt.

 Even with regular brushing, there's no way to stop your pup from shedding.
-Camouflage the hair he sheds around your home by choosing furniture covers, area rugs and paint in colors similar to those found in Fido's coat.
+Camouflage the hair he sheds around your home by choosing furniture covers, area rugs and paint in colors similar to those found in your dog's coat.

 Incorporate your canine's crate into your design, tucking it inconspicuously under a table.
 You can also purchase crates that look and function just like furniture, saving you the cost of a new coffee or side table.

-Give Fido his very own bed, covered in a durable fabric that coordinates in both style and color with the rest of your furniture.
+Give your dog his very own bed, covered in a durable fabric that coordinates in both style and color with the rest of your furniture.
 Here, he can take a nap whenever he wants and stay off of your sofa in the process.

 A decorative, open basket provides a chic way to store all of your pooch's toys while still allowing him to get to them and play whenever he likes.
 You can even train him to retrieve and put back his toys on command.

 Create a space with a cute placemat and dishes where you can feed your four-legged friend.
-Keep some food nearby in a decorative container to refill Fido's dish as needed.
+Keep some food nearby in a decorative container to refill your dog's dish as needed.